wg12385/MLNMR_smash_18/README.md

    * No Ions
    * Non disorderd
    * Single crystal structures only
-   * Contain the fragment H-C-X where X: C
+   * Contain the fragment H-C-X where X: C, N, O
+   * Atoms with 3D coordinates
+   * R factor

 ### Dataset 3